rmera/gomd/README.md

 ## Binary install

-Download the appropiate binary and add its location to PATH.
-If you wish to use the xtc-enabled binary, you need to have the xdrfile 1.1 library from Gromacs installed (i.e. its location must be added to LD_LIBRARY_PATH).
+Download the package from the release page, uncompress it to the directory where you want the installation to be, and follow the indications in the INSTALL file in that directory.

-##  Compilation
+## Source install
 goMD works with the current release version of goChem.
 It also requires the silly chemical utils (github.com/rmera/scu) and, if XTC file format support is needed, the xdrfile library from Gromacs (www.gromacs.com).
 As it uses modules, you can simply use the following command:

 ```